statOmics/SGA2020/pages/sdaMsqrobDesign.md

 Suppose that researchers are mainly interested in comparing the ventricular to the atrial proteome.
 Particularly, they would like to compare the left atrium to the left ventricle, the right atrium to the right ventricle, the average ventricular vs atrial proteome and if ventricular vs atrial proteome shifts differ between left and right heart region.

-Users familiar with R are advised to download the notebook [cptacAvsB_lab3.Rmd](https://raw.githubusercontent.com/statOmics/SGA2019/gh-pages/assets/rmarkdownExamples/cptacAvsB_lab3.Rmd)  and to alter it for the analysis of the heart example.
-Users who are not familiar with R can do the analysis with the GUI.
+Adjust the script [cptac.html](../assets/cptac_median.html) for the analysis.
+Do not forget to alter the summarisation!

-##### 3.4.1.
+##### 3.3.1.
 Which factors will you use in the mean model?

-##### 3.4.2.
+##### 3.3.2.
 Spell out the contrast for each research question?

-##### 3.4.3.
+##### 3.3.3.
 Interpret the estimate for the top hit of each contrast?

-##### 3.4.4.
+##### 3.3.4.
 Try to explain why there is such a large difference in the number of significant proteins that are found between the contrasts?